superAdmir/java-for-selenium/README/JavaOOPSConcept.md

 * Abstract class
 * What is an Interface?
 * Multiple inheritance in Java by interface
-* Abstract Class Vs Interface
+* Abstract Class vs Interface

 Encapsulation in Java
 * What is Encapsulation?
 * How to Achieve?
 * Benefits

+Constructors in Java
+* What is Constructor?
+* Basic rules
+* Types of Constructors
+* Constructor overloading
+* Constructor vs Method

 ## Class and Object in Java